ECMGIU/InternalWebsite/README.md

 - Feedback for a given Report

 ### 2.2.
 User Queries
-- Get current role of a given user
+- Get role of a given user
-- Get current team of a given user
+- Get team of a given user
+- Get dues status of a given user
 - Get all users in a given team
 - Get all users of a given role
+- Get all users with paid/unpaid dues

 ### 2.3.
 Trade Queries
 - Currently open positions